Ontology Model

 What is an Ontology?

-In this context, an ontology is a formal description of the types, properties, and relationships of simulation assets.
+In this context, an ontology is a formal description of the types, properties, and relationships of the assets being searched.
 It defines:

-- What types of assets exist (HD maps, scenarios, environment models, ...)
+- What types of assets exist (in the demo: HD maps, scenarios, environment models, …)

 - What properties they have (road types, lane counts, formats, countries, …)

-- What values are allowed (road types must be one of: motorway, urban, rural, ...)
+- What values are allowed (e.g. road types must be one of: motorway, urban, rural, …)

-- How they relate to each other (a scenario references an HD map)
+- How they relate to each other (e.g. a scenario references an HD map)

 |---|---|---|